 - Cost savings and efficiency.
 Studies show that the cost of doing business in Canada is only 5% lower than in the United States.
-Outsourcing can help companies even generate more savings while they run their operations more efficiently.
+Outsourcing can help businesses even generate more savings while they run their operations more efficiently.

 - Equally-talented workers.
 Despite having a highly talented workforce, Canada still benefits from hiring an equally skilled workforce at a fraction of the cost of their local employees.

-How outsourcing helps the Canadian economy
+How business process outsourcing helps the Canadian economy

 Business process outsourcing doesn’t just benefit businesses.
 It also gives an advantage to the Canadian economy, whether through nearshoring or offshoring.

 Outsourcing sustains business efficiency

 Efficient businesses can still contribute to the country’s economy, even when a calamity occurs.
 As a result, they help create more jobs for its local citizens and contribute to the growth of a country.

 Outsourcing helps a country to innovate